-The Group transacts business in various foreign currencies, including, Australian dollar, Chinese Renminbi, Euro, Japanese Yen, Malaysian Ringgit, United States dollar and Vietnamese Dong, other than the respective functional currencies of the Group, and hence is exposed to foreign currency risks.
+The Group transacts business in various foreign currencies, including, Chinese Renminbi, Euro, Japanese Yen, Malaysian Ringgit, Thai Baht, and United States dollar, other than the respective functional currencies of the Group, and hence is exposed to foreign currency risks.
 The Group ensures that the net exposure is kept to an acceptable level by buying or selling foreign currencies at spot rates where necessary to address short-term imbalances.